 Are Physicians Eligible for Student Loan Forgiveness?

 Are doctors eligible for student loan forgiveness programs?
 In my mind, there are three main ways that a physician can have their loan forgiven.
-Or at least a portion of their student loan forgiven.
+Or at least a portion of their student loans forgiven.
 The first would be if the employer simply agrees to pay a certain amount directly to the physician’s loan provider.
 The second would be if they’re part of loan forgiveness programs.
 Which is where they work for a federal entity for a period, generally out of training.
 And then third would be if there’s a state program.

 Not every state provides a loan forgiveness program, but many states do.
 Normally, it would be in rural areas that are hard to recruit to.
 And the state would then pay or forgive a certain amount of whatever their loan was.
-If the physician stays in the area practicing their specialty for a set amount of time.
+If the physicians stays in the area practicing their specialty for a set amount of time.